sharminshanta/mysql-assesment/README.md

-# mysql-assesment
+# MySQL-assessment(Leetcode Prolems)
-MYSQL assesment questions and answers that we face in coding interview.
+MYSQL assessment questions and answers that we face in coding interviews.